bphillips95/Coding-blog/content/blog/mutating-js-strings/index.md

 ---

 To anyone who reads this blog, I hope some of this helps you in your journey to understanding the how and why of JavaScript.
-A lot of the ideas written here, I got and understood much better than before from Dan Abramov’s Just JavaScript newsletter, which I can’t recommend enough.
+A lot of the ideas written here, I understood much better than earlier from reading Dan Abramov’s Just JavaScript newsletter, which I can’t recommend enough.
 I posted a link to subscribe to the bottom of this page.

 P.S.
 Just as a reminder, what do you think this function does to the string?
 Remember strings are primitive.